 When an earthquake in 2010 left hundreds of thousands of Haitians injured, I did not want to photograph it.
-I knew other photographers would swarm the small country, and without any ties to Haiti’s history or culture, I knew I didn’t belong there.
+Without any ties to Haiti’s history or culture, I felt I didn’t belong.

-My sister-in-law went first.
-She’s a nurse who signed up to live there for a year, working to fix broken bones and heal infections.
+But then my sister-in-law went.
+She’s a nurse who commited to live there for a year, working to fix broken bones and heal infections.
 Her stories about practicing medicine amidst chaos were what convinced me to go.
-I wanted to photograph her experience as an outsider figuring out the best way to help.
+I had found my connection.
+I wanted to photograph her experience as an outsider figuring out the best way to help without causing harm.